-7.0.5 Particular Concerns and Definitions
+7.8.5 Particular Concerns and Definitions

 Timelines stated in the grievance policy indicate the number of days within which the other party should receive notification.
-Electronic submission from a departmental office within the specified time frame is acceptable.
+Electronic submission from a departmental or school office within the specified time frame is acceptable.
 This is immediately followed by submission by mail of the original form and any related materials.

-Time limits are subject to extension by written agreement of both parties.
-The grievant and the administrator involved at that particular step of the discussion make such an agreement.
-(An agreement form to extend the grievance response time is available on the provost's website.)
+Time limits are subject to an extension by written agreement of both parties.
+The grievant and the administrator involved at that step of the discussion make such an agreement.
+(An agreement form to extend the grievance response time is available on the provost's Faculty Forms page.)

-The principals and the Administrative and Professional Faculty Senate Vice President CAPFA, if necessary, negotiate extensions of time limits at step three.
-In case of disagreement, the Administrative and Professional Faculty Senate Vice President chair of CAPFA rules on time extension and procedural questions or recommendations designed to expedite the proceedings while providing peer review of the grievance.
+TAt step three, if necessary, the principals and the Administrative and Professional Faculty Senate Vice President, if necessary, negotiate extensions of time limit negotiate time limit extensions at step three.
+In case of disagreement, the Administrative and Professional Faculty Senate-Vice President rules on time extensions and procedural questions or recommendations designed to expedite the proceedings while providing a peer review of the grievance.